 | Rounded Shape | High | Smooth curves |

-Optimizing your trailer’s aerodynamics can greatly enhance your towing MPG.
-The drag created by wind resistance can consume over 50% of your engine’s power at highway speeds, so implementing aerodynamic modifications is essential.
+Improving your trailer’s aerodynamics can go a long way toward better towing mpg.
+Wind resistance can use up over 50% of your engine’s power at highway speeds, so aerodynamic modifications are worth the effort.

-Consider tapered designs for your trailer, which help reduce drag and improve efficiency.
+Tapered trailer designs help cut drag and improve efficiency.
 Even simple changes, like removing a roof rack, can boost fuel economy by around 5%.
+Vehicles with smooth front ends and low ground clearance naturally handle wind resistance better.
+Good weight distribution and keeping the trailer level are additional drag reduction strategies that improve fuel efficiency.

 Top Driving Tips for Fuel-Efficient Towing

-Adopt gradual acceleration and braking as part of your towing techniques—quick changes in speed can waste fuel and destabilize your load.
-Regularly check your tire pressure, too; properly inflated tires enhance traction and reduce rolling resistance, boosting your overall fuel economy.
+Use gradual acceleration and braking.
+Quick speed changes waste fuel and can destabilize your load.
+Check your tire pressure before every trip, too.
+Properly inflated tires improve traction and reduce rolling resistance, both of which boost fuel economy.

-Finally, focus on distributing weight evenly in the trailer, keeping heavy items centered over the axles.
-This not only enhances stability but also reduces strain on your engine, leading to better gas mileage.
+On flat highways, cruise control is your friend.
+It holds a consistent speed and cuts out unnecessary acceleration.
+Finally, distribute weight evenly in the trailer, keeping heavy items centered over the axles.
+This improves stability and reduces strain on the engine, which means better gas mileage.

 Picking the Best Vehicle for Towing Efficiency